The Vikings (film): Plot

 The dragon longships land, and the Vikings begin to move inland in force.
 The alarm is sounded, and the castle defenders assemble to repel the Vikings' assault.
 Einar has Vikings throw axes at the closed drawbridge that bars entrance to the castle's keep.
 Several axe-throwers are killed, but enough survive to throw their axes that a "ladder" is created for Einar to climb after he leaps across the moat to the drawbridge.
 He gains entry to the keep and lowers the drawbridge so that the other Vikings can overwhelm the outnumbered English.
 Eric and Einar both set off in search of Morgana.
 Eric encounters Aella instead and shoves him into the wolf pit.

 Einar finds Morgana in the chapel in the highest tower of the keep and accosts her, saying that she will be his Queen.
 When Morgana says that she loves Eric, Einar drags her outside and calls Eric to their long-delayed battle.
 The two rivals engage in a sword fight on top of the tower.
 Eric is defeated, his sword broken, but as Einar prepares to deliver the killing blow, he hesitates, having learned the truth from Morgana, and seeing Ragnar in Eric's face.
 This gives Eric (who does not yet know they are brothers) the opportunity to fatally stab Einar with his sword's broken blade.
 Eric gives Einar a sword so that he too can enter Valhalla.
-Einar later receives a Viking funeral.
+Einar is given one type of a Viking funeral; cast off on a long ship, it is set on fire with burning arrows.